OpenGenderTracking/globalnamedata/README.md

-Tools to download and process name data from various sources.

 ## Setup

 The easiest way to set up Global Name Data is to clone the repo and open an R console in the base directory.